Andy Blunden February 2019

 Marx, Engels and Bakunin were amongst the first to take up Hegel for revolutionary purposes.
 While appropriating what they needed from Hegel for Socialism, Marx and Engels seemed to have expended more ink in criticizing Hegel for his Idealism.
 Now this was a fair charge – Hegel was part of a movement which called itself ‘German Idealism’, but Marxists have generally been unclear on what was meant by this ‘idealism’ and many seemed to think that Hegel was in some way done away with and no longer relevant.
 But this is far from the case, and Marx was drawing on Hegel’s work right up to the last years of his life.
 I have summarized the relation of Marx to Hegel in a short essay: “In what sense was Hegel an Idealist?”

-In 1937, the Russian emigré, Alexander Kojčve, introduced French radicals to Hegel, beginning with a series of lectures in Paris, and in 1948 interest in Hegel exploded in France – everyone wanted to read The Phenomenology of Spirit and Kojčve’s reading of it.
+In 1937, the Russian emigré, Alexander Kojčve, introduced French radicals to Hegel, beginning with a series of lectures in Paris, and in 1948 interest in Hegel exploded – everyone wanted to read The Phenomenology of Spirit and Kojčve’s reading of it.
 But Kojčve gave to the French a very idiosyncratic reading of Hegel based on the hitherto little-known Phenomenology and in particular the rather odd section known as the “master-slave narrative.”
-This was a very early work of Hegel’s which he never subsequently revised and the passage in question was one not reflective of Hegel’s usual style of exposition and nor of his developed views on slavery.
-It proved however, to be exactly what the Left in France needed at the time to theorize French colonialism’s exploitation of their colonies, Algeria in particular (many French radicals were born in the French colony).
+This was a very early work of Hegel’s which he never subsequently revised or republished and the passage in question was one not reflective of Hegel’s usual style of exposition and nor of his developed views on slavery.
+It proved however, to be exactly what the Left in France needed at the time to theorize French colonialism’s exploitation of their colonies, Algeria in particular (Albert Camus, Jacques Derrida, Hélčne Cixous and Frantz Fanon were born in the French colony while Jean-Paul Sartre was one of the staunchest defenders of Algerian Independence in France).
 The master-slave narrative explained how the Algerians were enslaved and only by means of a fight to the death could they liberate themselves and enter a postcolonial period, ridding themselves of the legacy of colonization.
+The philosophical current of post-structuralism emerged from the Algerian War of Independence 1954-1962.

-In this reading of Hegel, the State is the Subject, and the Other is the Object.
+In this reading of Hegel, the State, or the establishment, is the Subject, and the Other is the Object.
 So actually, everything is from the point of view of the dominant subject and the oppressed group is cast as the Other.
-This might be an appropriate way of seeing into the mind of the oppressor, but surely “the emancipation of the oppressed must be conquered by the oppressed themselves” (paraphrasing Marx, 1864)?
+This might be an appropriate way of seeing into the mind of the oppressor and the structure of the society they control, but surely “the emancipation of the oppressed must be conquered by the oppressed themselves” (paraphrasing Marx, 1864)?

 As I read Hegel, and as I believe he must be read, the Subject is the social formation which seeks to attain consciousness of itself and liberate itself from subjugation by the existing dominant social formation, which is correspondingly cast as the Object.
-So the ‘Other’ is the establishment – the object on which the struggling emergent subject must overcome, and in the process change themselves!
-It is a new idea, emergent subject or movement, which is the central figure in Hegel’s Logic.
-The subject, or concept, is the movement seeking to liberate itself and abolish its oppression.
+So the ‘Other’ is the establishment – the object which the struggling emergent subject must change, and in so doing, change themselves!
+It is a new idea, an emergent subject or movement, which is the central figure in Hegel’s Logic.
+The subject, or concept, is the movement seeking to liberate itself and abolish its oppression, its silencing.

 I will review the life-cycle of the Concept as presented in the Logic.